-Alyssa R. Bivins is the co-chair of Lozano Smith's Special Education Practice Group and practices out of the firm's Sacramento and Fresno offices.
+Alyssa R. Bivins is Senior Counsel and co-chair of Lozano Smith's Special Education Practice Group and practices out of the firm's Sacramento and Fresno offices.
 Ms. Bivins represents school districts and other educational agencies in special education, student, and litigation matters.

 Ms. Bivins regularly provides guidance to school district administrators in navigating the complex landscape of state and federal education law, including nuanced issues related to medical

 marijuana and mental health programs.
 Ms. Bivins also represents school districts at Individualized Education Program (IEP) meetings, special education mediations, due process hearings, and expulsion hearings.

 Ms. Bivins has represented school districts in nearly every legal forum in California, including federal district court, California superior court, the California Courts of Appeal, the Office of Administrative Hearings, the Office for Civil Rights, and the California Department of Education.
 For instance, Ms. Bivins successfully represented a large school district at oral argument before California's Third District Court of Appeal.
 Ms. Bivins has also obtained an entirely favorable outcome on behalf of a small school district in response to an extensive Office for Civil Rights complaint.

 Ms. Bivins' experience in education law goes beyond representing school districts, as she has also taught School Law and Ethics of Educational Leadership

 to Masters students at the California State University, Sacramento.
 Additionally, Ms. Bivins' article "Vanquishing Vaping on Campus" was published in the California School Boards Association (CSBA) blog and the Association of California School Administrators (ACSA) Resource Hub.
 Ms. Bivins was also quoted in LRP Publications' article "What to Expect from California's New Assistive Technology Law."